splunk/splunk-library-javalogging/CONTRIBUTING.md

 ## How to contribute

-If you would like to contribute to this project, [go here][indivcontrib] for more information:
+If you would like to contribute to this project, see [Contributions to Splunk][indivcontrib] for more information.

 ## Issues & Bug Reports